mayhong1/cse15l-lab-reports/index.md

 ![screenshot7](screenshot7.png)

-The image above shows the absolute paths for the public key in ieng6.
+The image above shows the absolute path for the public key in ieng6.
 It is contained in the 'authorized_keys' file because that is where I copied the public key to.
 If you perform 'cat' on 'authorized_keys', you can see that it contains the public key.

 ![screenshot5](screenshot5.png)

 The image above showscases me logging into my ieng6 account with the need for a password

 # Part 3